-The #19 Ford Gaillion was built by Charles Montier of Paris, France.
-The Gaillion name was chosen to honor hill climb racing location where Montier often raced.
-This car raced in the very first Le Mans 24 hour race in 1923 and finished in 14th place.
+The #19 Ford Gaillion was built by Charles Montier, one of two Ford agents in Paris, France.
+The Gaillion name was chosen to honor a hill climb racing location where Montier often raced.
+This car raced in the very first 24 hours of Le Mans race in 1923 and finished in 14th place.

 He used Weymann-type fabric-covered four seat bodywork which complied with the new Le Mans race rule requiring all cars with engines over 1,000 cc to have four seats.
 The car also had two-wheel brakes (rear only), with new larger drums machined to run with friction linings.

 After the 1923 Le Mans 24 hour race, Montier updated to four-wheel brakes